ahmedmaher2481998/netflix-v2/README.md

 7- the accordion spaces is off / add footer to the browse page

-8- the jumbotron is 4 sections / update the main home img / regenerate random image for the browse page
+8- regenerate random image for the browse page